Merkava: Merkava Howitzer Sholef

 Standard equipment includes an NBC system of the overpressure type and an inertial navigation and aiming system designed for autonomous operations.

-According to Soltam Systems, the 155 mm/52 calibre ordnance and automatic loader, or parts of the system, could be installed in other self-propelled artillery systems and used to upgrade other self-propelled systems such as the US-designed and built 155 mm M109 and M44.
+According to Soltam Systems, the 155 mm/52 caliber ordnance and automatic loader, or parts of the system, could be installed in other self-propelled artillery systems and used to upgrade other self-propelled systems such as the US-designed and built 155 mm M109 and M44.

-FMCV, later Carmel
+Successor (Carmel)

 On July 14, 2011, The Jerusalem Post reported that the IDF had begun developing a successor for the Merkava series of tanks.
 The development was begun in part by the arrival of the Trophy active protection system.
 With the system's ability to intercept threats at a stand-off distance, there was a review of the need for vehicles like the Merkava to have thick, heavy layers of armor.

 The Merkava Tank Planning Directorate set up a team to study principles for a future tank and present ideas for an armored fighting vehicle to provide mobile firepower on a future battlefield.
 The team reviewed basic design principles including lessening its weight, armor thickness compared to an APS to intercept anti-tank threats, reducing the crew size, and the type of main gun.
 Horsepower abilities and heavy and light track systems compared to a wheeled chassis were also considered.
 With future battlefield condition developments affecting design features, the vehicle may not be considered a "tank" in the traditional sense.

 By July 2012, details began to emerge of considerations for developing technologies for the new design.
 One possibility is the replacement of the traditional main gun with a laser cannon or an electromagnetic cannon.
 Other improvements could include a hybrid-electric engine and a reduced crew of two.
 The goals of the new tank are to make it faster, better protected, more interoperable and lethal than the prior Merkava.